ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 The effect of the application sending a Message is determined by the top-level protocol in the established Protocol Stack.
 That is, if the top-level protocol provides an abstraction of framed messages over a connection, the receiving application will be able to obtain multiple Messages on that connection, even if the framing protocol is built on a byte-stream protocol like TCP.

-#### Send Parameters {#send-params}
+#### Message Properties {#msg-properties}

 - Lifetime: this should be implemented by removing the Message from its queue of pending Messages after the Lifetime has expired.
 A queue of pending Messages within the transport system implementation that have yet to be handed to the Protocol Stack can always support this property, but once a Message has been sent into the send buffer of a protocol, only certain protocols may support de-queueing a message.
 For example, TCP cannot remove bytes from its send buffer, while in case of SCTP, such control over the SCTP send buffer can be exercised using the partial reliability extension {{!RFC8303}}.
 When there is no standing queue of Messages within the system, and the Protocol Stack does not support removing a Message from its buffer, this property may be ignored.

 - Niceness: this represents the ability to de-prioritize a Message in favor of other Messages.
 This can be implemented by the system re-ordering Messages that have yet to be handed to the Protocol Stack, or by giving relative priority hints to protocols that support priorities per Message.
-For example, an implementation of HTTP/2 could choose to send Messages of different niceness on streams of different priority.

 - Ordered: when this is false, it disables the requirement of in-order-delivery for protocols that support configurable ordering.

 - Idempotent: when this is true, it means that the Message can be used by mechanisms that might transfer it multiple times -- e.g., as a result of racing multiple transports or as part of TCP Fast Open.

+- Final: when this is true, it means that a transport connection can be closed immediately after its transmission.

 - Corruption Protection Length: when this is set to any value other than -1, it limits the required checksum in protocols that allow limiting the checksum length (e.g. UDP-Lite).

-- Immediate Acknowledgement: this informs the implementation that the sender intends to execute tight control over the send buffer, and therefore wants to avoid delayed acknowledgements.
-In case of SCTP, a request to immediately send acknowledgements can be implemented using the "sack-immediately flag" described in Section 4.2 of {{!RFC8303}} for the SEND.SCTP primitive.

-- Instantaneous Capacity Profile: when this is set to "Interactive/Low Latency", the Message should be sent immediately, even when this comes at the cost of using the network capacity less efficiently.
+- Transmission Profile: TBD -- because it's not final in the API yet.
+Old text follows: when this is set to "Interactive/Low Latency", the Message should be sent immediately, even when this comes at the cost of using the network capacity less efficiently.
 For example, small messages can sometimes be bundled to fit into a single data packet for the sake of reducing header overhead; such bundling should not be used.
 For example, in case of TCP, the Nagle algorithm should be disabled when Interactive/Low Latency is selected as the capacity profile.
 Scavenger/Bulk can translate into usage of a congestion control mechanism such as LEDBAT, and/or the capacity profile can lead to a choice of a DSCP value as described in {{I-D.ietf-taps-minset}}).

+- Singular Transmission: when this is true, the application requests to avoid transport-layer segmentation or network-layer fragmentation.
+Some transports implement network-layer fragmentation avoidance (Path MTU Discovery) without exposing this functionality to the application; in this case, only transport-layer segmentation should be avoided, by fitting the message into a single transport-layer segment or otherwise failing.
+Otherwise, network-layer fragmentation should be avoided---e.g. by requesting the IP Don’t Fragment bit to be set in case of UDP(-Lite) and IPv4 (SET_DF in {{!RFC8304}}).

 #### Send Completion